 So, here we come to the end of the list of essential oils that are useful for treating nerve conditions.
 As mentioned before, which oils you end up contributing to your blend will depend upon who the mix is for and what the cause and extent of the pain is.

-My own brand of essential oil for pain relief, l’orpur contains all the above essential oils as well as sesame and almond oils.
+My own brand of essential oil for pain relief, l’orpur contains 8 essential oils as well as sesame and almond as carrier oils in a proprietary blend.
 L’orpur is also the only essential oil blend that apart from pain relief offers nourishment to your skin.

 Other Essential Oil Blends That Offer Quick Relief In Nerve Pain

 Here are some of the essential oil recipes that I have personally tried and tested for their effectiveness in dealing with nerve pain:

 A synergy of peppermint, marjoram and lavender in the ratio of 4:4:1 in a 3 % dilution with coconut oil can offer quick relief in headaches caused due to a nerve disorder.

 How To Use Essential Oils For Nerve Pain Relief

 Take a few drops of therapeutic grade essential oil blend of your choice from the above list and then rub it gently onto the skin until it is totally absorbed (two to three minutes at the most).
 You can apply l’orpur undiluted as well as it has been carefully crafted to get rid of nerve pain.